nod-ai/SHARK-Studio/README.md

 * The first run may take few minutes when the models are downloaded and compiled.
 Your patience is appreciated.
 The download could be about 5GB.
 * You will likely see a Windows Defender message asking you to give permission to open a web server port.
 Accept it.
 * Open a browser to access the Stable Diffusion web server.
 By default, the port is 8080, so you can go to http://localhost:8080/.
+* If you prefer to always run in the browser, use the `--ui=web` command argument when running the EXE.

 ## Stopping

 * Select the command prompt that's running the EXE.
 Press CTRL-C and wait a moment or close the terminal.
 </details>

 <details>
   <summary>Advanced Installation (Only for developers)</summary>

 ## Advanced Installation (Windows, Linux and macOS) for developers

+### Windows 10/11 Users

+* Install Git for Windows from [here](https://git-scm.com/download/win) if you don't already have it.

 ## Check out the code